MeeraRamprasad/PLL-Design-Using-Google-Sky-130nm/README.md

 ![freq_divider jpg](https://user-images.githubusercontent.com/90972284/133924806-eb595830-1cba-4850-8131-bc30c482fa16.png)

-# PLL Figures of Merit
+# Figures of Merit of the Phase Locked Loop
 ## Lock Range
 The range of frequencies for which PLL maintains its lock once it has already been locked is called the Lock Range.
 This parameter is limited by the dead-zone.